jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         )
     ```
     the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) since the value for `last_name` does not match the expected value
-- since we now have 3 tests with the same value for `last_name` we could use that value as the default value in the absence of any other examples. modify the default value for the parameter in `person.factory`
+- since we now have 3 tests with the same value for `last_name` we could use that value as the default value in the absence of any other examples. modify the default value for `last_name` in the `person.factory` definition
     ```python
     def factory(first_name=None, last_name="last_name", year_of_birth=None, sex=None):
     ```